 The Fixing America's Surface Transportation (FAST) Act (Pub.
 L. No. 114-94) authorized \$305.5 billion over five years for public transportation, rail, highway, safety, research, and technology programs.
-The legislation preserved the federal focus on safety, kept intact the established structure of the various highway programs, and continued efforts to streamline project delivery.
+These funding levels provided modest increases in all major existing surface transportation programs over the life of the bill.
+It also added new formula and discretionary freight programs, a new discretionary bus capital program, and new funding for intercity rail.
+The legislation also preserved the federal focus on safety, kept intact the established structure of the various highway programs, and continued efforts to streamline project delivery.

-The FAST Act was extended through September 30, 2021.
-In the 117th Congress, OCTA will focus much of its advocacy efforts on enacting long-term reauthorization legislation that allows state and local government agencies to move forward with a federal partner on critical transportation projects.
+The FAST Act was extended through expires on September 30, 20210.
+In the 1176th Congress, OCTA will focus much of its advocacy efforts on enacting long-term reauthorization legislation that allows state and local government agencies to move forward with a federal partner on critical transportation projects.
 As such, OCTA will advocate for the following policies:

-- a) Support the greatest possible share of funding for California and OCTA, focusing on increasing formula funds; - b) Support increased flexibility in transportation funding programs to promote greater local decision-making in the planning process; - c) Ensure a long-term partnership with the federal government that helps OCTA address capital and operating revenue shortfalls; - d) Support a stable source of proposed future revenues that provides adequate resources for future transportation needs; - e) Oppose efforts to subject public transportation providers to gas tax liability or other fees that increase operating costs; - f) Oppose unfunded federal mandates that further stretch the resources of state and local transportation agencies; - g) Oppose policies that undermine or limit local control over land use decisions; - h) Ensure fair suballocations of funding to account for additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject;
+- a) Support the greatest possible share of funding for California and OCTA, focusing on increasing formula funds; - b) Support increased flexibility in transportation funding programs to promote greater local decision-making in the planning process; - c) Ensure a long-term partnership with the federal government that helps OCTA address capital and operating revenue shortfalls; - d) Support a stable source of proposed future revenues that provides adequate resources for future transportation needs;

-- i) Support efforts to ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system; - Oppose limitations or other arbitrary conditions on discretionary transportation grant programs that prevent an equitable distribution of transportation resources; - Support efforts to clarify roles for state and local transportation agencies, as well as for the private sector, in developing innovative approaches to improving mobility; - Support additional funding flexibility to facilitate the use of alternative mobility providers; - m) Support policies to encourage the safe development, demonstration, deployment, and operation of connected and automated vehicle technologies; - n) Support a collaborative approach to understanding the capital infrastructure and operational needs of local and state transportation agencies, as well as those of private sector partners, in the testing and deployment of autonomous vehicles and related technologies; - o) Oppose rescissions or other arbitrary funding cuts to transportation programs.
+- e) Oppose efforts to subject public transportation providers to gas tax liability or other fees that increase operating costs; - Oppose unfunded federal mandates that further stretch the resources of state and local transportation agencies; - g) Oppose policies that undermine or limit local control over land use decisions; - h) Ensure fair suballocations of funding to account for additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject; - i) Support efforts to ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system; - Oppose limitations or other arbitrary conditions on discretionary transportation grant programs that prevent an equitable distribution of transportation resources; - Support efforts to clarify roles for state and local transportation agencies, as well as for the private sector, in developing innovative approaches to improving mobility; - Support additional funding flexibility to facilitate the use of alternative mobility providers; - m) Support policies to encourage the safe development, demonstration, deployment, and operation of connected and automated vehicle technologies; - n) Support a collaborative approach to understanding the capital infrastructure and operational needs of local and state transportation agencies, as well as those of private sector partners, in the testing and deployment of autonomous vehicles and related technologies; - Support proposals consistent with the recommendations contained in OCTA's Breaking Down Barriers Report and subsequent Follow-on Study; - op) Oppose rescissions or other arbitrary funding cuts to transportation programs.